 We leapt and danced in and out of the flames, and in the shadows, the faces of others watched us, a great cloud of witnesses of all women.
 The sense that my grandmother was there overwhelmed me.
 During worship, the drums from the musicians on stage played in perfect synchronicity with the rhythm of the dance that I was witnessing in with my spiritual eyes.
 Suddenly, the flames burst into a swirling column, which spiraled up into the night sky pregnant with a million brilliant stars sparkling in return.

 I quickly jotted down the words “golden fire”, “proven, pure, faith”, and “love and divinity” in my journal, as they resounded in my heart for the coming assignment.
 As I flipped through the pages of my journal, I realized that I already had all the scripture verses to focus on: Galatians 4, Romans 8, Luke 4, and Isaiah 62.
-I left church feeling more prepared for the week leading up to Saturday.
+I left church equipped for the week leading up to Saturday.

 Seeking solitude, I snuck up to my bedroom, while my family watched a movie downstairs.
 It was Friday evening, two days before we were to do the second assignment.
 As I sat quietly in a rocking chair in the corner of my room, the Lord began to speak to me.
 “Sweetheart, this is a huge deal.
 I know you still question why I chose you to do these things, and they don’t make sense, but I chose you for this, because of what we have walked through together.
 The amount of injustice you have endured has been great, but so has your obedience in forgiving and praying for those who have abused you.
 Because of this, I can use you.
 I know the road has been an uphill battle, and you still have much ground to traverse, but you have given me your willingness, your yes, and that’s all I need.”
 In my mind’s eye, I had a deep impression of many women taking their place in the courtroom of heaven.
 “Tonight, an angel will come and give you what you need to light the fire.”